atisharma/atisharma.github.io/_posts/fluids/2022-12-02-resolvent-discretisation-norm.md

 where $$\mu_Q$$ is some weight function that you choose, and do similarly for $$F$$.
 The "energy" of the state at a particular $$s$$ is then its $$\mathcal{L}^2$$ norm, $$\left<q(s), q(s)\right>_Q$$.

+The measure is chosen with a link back to the physics that you wish to represent.
+You may want it, for instance, to lead to a norm that represents a physical energy.

 The resolvent of operator $$L$$ is the operator $$R(s)$$ relating $$f(s)$$ and $$q(s)$$,

 $$